Zyst/zyst.io/about.md

 permalink: /about/
 ---

-Hello there!
-I'm Erick Romero and I'm a Full Stack Web Developer currently working with <a href="http://iris-apps.mx/" target="_blank">Iris B2B Applications</a>.
+I’m an extremely quick learning, and passionate Full-Stack Web Developer currently working with Iris B2B Applications.

-I mostly focus on C# (ASP.NET MVC and Web API) and JavaScript (AngularJS and Node).
-I'm highly results oriented, and have an excellent track record translating big, sprawling concepts into clean Web Apps.
+I focus on JavaScript development particularly Node, and React.
+But I also have a lot of experience with Angular 1.x.
+I’m highly results oriented, and have an excellent track record translating big, sprawling concepts into clean Web Apps.

+Currently I’m learning Go for highly performant concurrency/parallelism, and learning how to develop Progressive Web Applications to push my front-end skills to a higher level.

-I love learning, and also spreading the love once I find out something that could be hard or complicated to find out otherwise, which is mostly what I'll be posting in this blog.
+I love learning, and also spreading the love once I find out something that could be hard or complicated to find out otherwise, that along with my musings is what I'll be posting in this blog.

 <hr />